 "Evergreen" content, as the term would suggest, is made up of topics that will be relevant for years to come.
-This might seem obvious to some people.
-Why shouldn't your website have content that readers now and in the future will find valuable?
-It's probably a good idea to have both hot topic posts and evergreen content.
-But the latter is far more important in not only establishing a longer-lasting impact in optimizing for the search engines, but for thought leadership purposes.
+Your website should have content that readers now and in the future will find valuable.
+So, it's a good idea to have both hot topic posts and evergreen content.
+But. the latter is far more important in not only establishing a longer-lasting impact in optimizing for the search engines, but for thought leadership purposes.

 We deliver the news…

-Anyone pretty much can go out and write a post about something on a news site.
+Anyone pretty much can go out and write a post about something on a news website.
 There's nothing wrong with having up-to-the-minute updates on particular topics on your website.
-The only trouble is that those posts become quite dated very quickly.
-If you're looking for the most traffic in the shortest amount of time, it is true that news posts can be extremely good at doing this.
+The only trouble is that those posts can become quite dated very quickly.
+If you're looking for the most traffic in the shortest amount of time, it's true that news posts can be extremely good at doing this.

-However, there is one major issue: hot topics usually are written about by many online writers.
-It's very likely you'll write seven news posts in a week and only two of them get substantial views.
-This could be because your article was lost in the noise, and probably buried by those who got to the news first.
+However, there is one major issue with that strategy.
+Hot topics usually are written about by many online writers.
+It's very likely you'll write seven news posts in a week, yet only two of them get substantial views.
+This could be because your article was lost in the noise or buried by those who got to the news story first.

 Let your website be an “Evergreen Forest of Content!”

-It's fine to have the big short-term draws, but you need the evergreen sorts of content to keep people coming back again and again.
-Something big doesn’t happen every day in most industries – that’s simply a fact of life.
-You just have to know the questions that the people you want to visit you are most likely asking, and write to those.
+It's fine to have the big short-term draws.
+Still, you need the evergreen sorts of content to keep people coming back again and again.
+Something big doesn’t happen every day in most industries; that’s simply a fact of life.
+You just have to know the questions that the people you want to visit you are most likely asking.
+Then, write to those.
 That’s pretty much all there is to it.
-It’s easier said than done, of course, but the long-term benefit is far greater.
+It’s easier said than done, of course, but the long-term benefit is far greater than constantly trying to .